paxha/laravel-reportable/README.md

-# laravel-reportable
+# Laravel Report Generator

- This package will allow you to add a full report system into your Laravel application.
+This Laravel Eloquent extension provides record according to dates using models.